timwalsh300/KR-exercises/5-13/README.txt

 of n.
 Write the program so it makes the best use of available storage.
 Lines should be stored as in exercise 5-7.

-compile with... gcc main.c lines.c alloc.c mygetline.c
+compile with... gcc main.c lines.c alloc.c